oglimmer/fulgens/README.md

 ## Supported software

+To write a Fulgensfile one defines all software components needed to run a project.
+Supported software is

+* java / maven
+* tomcat
+* mysql
+* couchdb

+Futhermore Vagrant/VirtualBox is supported as well.

 ### Build environments

 ### java

 By default the script will not change JAVA_HOME.
 Though on macOS the script will provide a parameter to switch  Java (respectively JAVA_HOME) to 1.8, 9 or 10.

-To document the compatibility one can set JavaVersion in the config section.
+To document the compatibility one can set JavaVersions in the config section.
 As said on macOS this also defines the possible values for the "-j" parameter.

 ```
 config: {
-	JavaVersion: [ "1.8", "9", "10" ]
+	JavaVersions: [ "1.8", "9", "10" ]
 }
 ```

 Config param            | Type | Description
 ----------------------- | ---- | -----------
-config.JavaVersion | array of string | Java version this project is compabile with.
+config.JavaVersions | array of string | Java version this project is compabile with.
 On macOS this value will be used with /usr/libexec/java_home

 #### maven